Untethered Creatures:

 Ana Maria Farina

 Ana Maria Farina is a Brazilian artist now based in the Hudson Valley, New York.
-Using a tufting gun along with needles and hooks, she conjures vibrant objects of comfort in wool that inhabit a mystical pictorial space between abstraction and representation, where painting, sculpture, and textile meet.
-She is attracted by the creature-like, mythological parts of being human and the untamed primordial wilderness we are taught to suppress.
-Each piece is a tactile exploration of the hidden, the intangible, and the mythic, inviting viewers to connect with both the familiar and the mysterious.
-Through texture, form, and color, she brings forth a world that is at once comforting and unfamiliar, where the lines between the physical and psychological are softly blurred.
+She conjures art-objects that inhabit a mystical space between abstraction and representation, where painting, sculpture, and textile meet.
+Ana is attracted by the creature-like, mythological parts of being human and the untamed primordial wilderness we are taught to suppress.
+Each piece is a tactile exploration of the hidden and the intangible, inviting viewers to connect with both the familiar and the mysterious.

 https://www.anamafarina.com/